-Mobile applications can build brand awareness and consumer engagement if it is professionally built and practical to use.
+Mobile applications can build brand awareness and consumer engagement if they are professionally built and practical to use.
 As another form of marketing, mobile apps pose an opportunity for celebrity endorsements.

-Below are three strategies to creatively incorporate celebrities in a brand’s mobile app.
+Below are three strategies to creatively incorporate celebrities into a brand’s mobile app.

-Celebrity voice overs: Voice overs are a classic tactic for traditional commercials that could also be successful on mobile apps.
-Celebrity voice overs are a less expensive option for celebrity marketing and if done with a recognizable person they can be just as effective as video or pictures.
+Celebrity voice overs: Voice overs are a classic tactic for traditional commercials that can also be successful on mobile apps.
+Celebrity voice overs are a less expensive option for celebrity marketing, and if done with a recognizable person, they can be just as effective.

 Celebrity branded apps or contribution: For many celebrity marketing campaigns, a company will be looking for a specific “type” of celebrity that fits with the product.
 For example, if a celebrity who suffers from diabetes is the spokesperson for diabetic medicine, it gives the endorsement more credibility.

 Celebrities using the brand’s application: In a way, this is almost similar to celebrity gifting.
-If the public sees a celebrity wearing a new shoe brand then the celebrity is influencing their fans to go out and buy those new shoes.
-If a celebrity is seen using a mobile application then their fans will be prompted to go try out the application.
+If the public sees a celebrity wearing a new shoe brand then the celebrity is influencing their fans to go out and buy those shoes.
+If a celebrity is seen using a mobile application, then their fans will be prompted to download it and try it out themselves.